NVIDIA/cccl/CONTRIBUTING.md

 ## Code Formatting (pre-commit hooks)

 CCCL uses [pre-commit](https://pre-commit.com/) to execute all code linters and formatters.
-These tools ensure a consistent code format throughout the project.
+These tools ensure a consistent coding style throughout the project.
 Using pre-commit ensures that linter versions and options are aligned for all developers.
 Additionally, there is a CI check in place to enforce that committed code follows our standards.